-Kotetsu, the Asian in his mid thirties offered him a friendly smile.
+Kotetsu, the Asian in his mid thirties, offered him a friendly smile.
 "Taking a break?
 You know she'll see it as a victory on her end."

-"There's no sense telling a kid to stop playing," Kotetsu laughed.
-"That's not funny," Alexia turned her head and simultaneously her sneaker lace loosened, resulting in a slippery downfall off the treadmill.
+Amelia snapped, "I'm not a child!" and simultaneously her sneaker lace loosened, resulting in a slippery downfall off the treadmill.

-Locked in place like a pretzel, a worried Keith offered her a hand.
-"Are you alright?
-You must be careful, Silver-kun.
+Locked in place like a pretzel, Keith offered her a hand.
+"You must be careful, Silver-kun.
 Shall I accompany you today just to be safe?"
-Alexia dusted off her shirt and persisted that it wasn't necessary to follow her around.
+Amelia dusted off her shirt and persisted that it wasn't necessary to follow her around.

 "I'd say she's more like a stiff-necked goat," Barnaby walked past with his towel hung around his neck; she came close to strangling the life out of him with the cloth.
 Keith managed to hold her back before it got out of hand, her arms flailing about in anger.

-Amelia—now calm and collected since Barnaby left the picture–eyed him strangely.
-Kotetsu shrunk under her sharp gaze.
-"You must be famished," he said, a tad bit nervous.
+Amelia—now calm and collected since Barnaby left the picture, eyed Kotetsu strangely.
+He shrunk under her sharp gaze.
+"You must have worked up an appetite," he said, a tad bit nervous.
 "Ah!
 Tell you what, I'll pay for dinner!"

-"Your car really is too small for me," Kotetsu stretched for emphasis.
-"I can't feel my legs anymore," he chuckled heartily.
-Alexia mentioned that he was just too tall in general, especially his legs.
+"Your car really is too small for me," he stretched for emphasis and chuckled heartily, "I can't feel my legs anymore."
+Amelia mentioned that he was just too tall in general, especially his legs.
 "I'll have you know that Bunny is four inches taller than me."